Section V. Tallying Business Benefits

 Typical considerations for workplace physical accessibility include, but are not limited to, parking, entrances and exits, and interior areas (offices, restrooms, meeting and common areas, and elevators).
 In certain situations, tax incentives can remediate these types of physical barriers.

 Many employees also rely on digital accessibility to participate in virtual spaces and engage in everyday tasks.
-With the explosion of hybrid and remote work, digital accessibility is critical for high-performing businesses.
-The Partnership on Employment & Accessible Technology highlights the following benefits:
+Digital accessibility is critical for high-performing businesses and can result in:

 - Improved and expanded recruitment